musakazem/debris-flow/README.md

 # debris-flow
-Script for generating graphs related to debris flow expirament
+Script for generating graphs related to debris flow experiment